cloudflare/cloudflare-docs/products/firewall/src/content/cf-firewall-rules/index.md

 ### Expression Editor

-Advanced users will appreciate the **Expression Editor** (shown below), which trades the visual simplicity of the builder for the raw power of the [Cloudflare Firewall Rules language](https://developers.cloudflare.com/ruleset-engine/rules-language).
+Advanced users will appreciate the **Expression Editor** (shown below), which trades the visual simplicity of the builder for the raw power of the [Cloudflare Rules language](https://developers.cloudflare.com/ruleset-engine/rules-language).
 The editor also supports advanced features, such as grouping symbols, for constructing highly sophisticated, targeted rules.

 ![Expression Editor](../images/firewall-rules-intro-exp-editor.png)

 ### Firewall Rules APIs

-Power users, particularly those who develop large numbers of firewall rules, can use the Cloudflare API to programmatically manage Firewall Rules (see [_Manage rules via the API_](https://developers.cloudflare.com/firewall/api)).
+Power users, particularly those who develop large numbers of firewall rules, can use the Cloudflare API to programmatically manage Firewall Rules (see [Manage rules via the API](https://developers.cloudflare.com/firewall/api)).

 ## Entitlements